BrajmohanAditya/GovExam4u/README.md

 ------------- .get()   .post()   .put()    .delet()   .use()   .listen()  .all()  ------------------

-.get() :  is use to give response to  the request which comes from browser.
+> .get() :  is use to give response to  the request which comes from browser.

 app.get("/", (req, res) => {
   res.send("Hi, I am root"); or to render something.
 });

-.post(): is use to receive  request which comes from browser. like we submit a form.
+> .post(): is use to receive  request which comes from browser. like we submit a form.

-app.use() ek middleware ko attach karta hai, jo request-response ke beech me kaam karta hai (jaise logging, authentication, body parsing, routes handle karna, etc.).
+> app.use() ek middleware ko attach karta hai, jo request-response ke beech me kaam karta hai (jaise logging, authentication, body parsing, routes handle karna, etc.).

+# RESTful API = A standard way for client and server to communicate using  HTTP methods.

+# Nodejs provide runtime environment to javascript